 You'll learn to understand the different aspects of the legal system, and bring together the disciplines of clinical, social and cognitive psychology, as well as criminology and law.
 You'll address the major issues concerning the justice system, organisations, individuals and society.

 If you're ready to take the next step towards chartered status as a forensic psychologist, this course will introduce you to research at the forefront of the field, and give you the opportunity to get involved with ongoing projects in the department.

-When you graduate, you'll usually do a minimum of two years full-time supervised practice in an employment setting.
+When you graduate, you'll usually do a minimum of 2 years full-time supervised practice in an employment setting.
 The work of forensic psychologists is varied, ranging from criminal investigations to organisational change, and from matters of civil justice such as child access to operational emergencies such as hostage incidents.

 Here are some routes our previous graduates have pursued:

 - the courts

 Accredited by the BPS, our Master’s degree is recognised as an important step towards gaining chartered status as a forensic psychologist.

 Get more detailsVisit official programme website

 - Theory into Practice: Foundations of Professional Competence in Forensic Psychology